 Although these situations are frequently seen, every manslaughter case in Washington County, MO is unique.
 The facts, evidence, and circumstances surrounding the incident will ultimately shape how the case is charged and handled.

-Potential Penalties for Manslaughter in Washington County, MO
+What Penalties Could You Face for a Manslaughter Conviction in Washington County, MO?

 - Second-Degree Involuntary Manslaughter (Special Victim): Class D felony, with a potential sentence of up to 7 years